sabrina-rc/dataworldcode/README.md

 # dataworldcode
-Use Case for Data World: Create Treemaps for TAS Category Dataset
+Use Case for Data World: Create Treemaps Using TAS Category Dataset

 The R Script included can be used to generate two treemaps, using the datasets available publically via api.usaspending.gov or posted in dataworld.